Let’s talk about the best sewing supplies for beginners.

-It's not strong enough to be offensive by any means, but it is wool.
 Wool is a natural fiber.
 So if you are sensitive to smells or allergic to wool, obviously I don’t recommend these as safe to use for you.

-- The smaller IKEA table retails for $249.00 for the smaller table (47.25" long x 27.5" deep).
+- The smaller IKEA table retails for $249.00 for the smaller table (47.25 inches long by 27.5 inches deep).

-- Retails for $279.00 for the larger version (63" long x 31" deep).
+- Retails for $279.00 for the larger version (63 inches long by 31 inches deep).